top of page

 Grade II listed thatched cottage in Cambridgeshire

-If you live in a period property, it's important to understand how the building works and how the moisture is managed.
+If you live in a period property, it's essential to understand how the building works and how the moisture is managed.
 The walls of your heritage house need to be able to 'breathe', in other words, be able to dry out when they get wet.
 It is one of the keys to avoiding dampness and decay.

 how-to-let-your-old-walls-breathe